andrej5elin/howto_fftw_apple_silicon/README.md

 cd fftw-3.3.10
 curl -LO https://raw.githubusercontent.com/andrej5elin/howto_fftw_apple_silicon/refs/heads/main/fftw-3-3-10-configure-diff.txt | patch configure -
 ```
-I did not find a better way other than patching.
+LAter I found that it is possible to compile without patching.
 Scroll down to section **Finding optimal compilation settings** for details.

 ### Using pthreads
 Note that we also compile long double (we need that for pyffftw)